DiegoPatcheco/Bloodify-Appium_SkillDemo/README.md

   ```

 ## CI/CD Integration

-- The project is integrated with **GitHub Actions**, which triggers the test suite on every push or pull request.
+- GitHub Actions is configured to automatically trigger test execution on every push or pull request.
-- Test results and **Allure Reports** are accessible via the **Actions** tab in GitHub.
+- Allure reports and test results are available in the GitHub Actions artifacts after each run.

 ## Contributing
 Contributions are welcome!
 To contribute:
 1. Fork the repository.
-2. Create a new branch (`feature-branch`).
+2. Create a new feature branch.
-3. Commit your changes.
+3. Commit and push your changes.
-4. Push to your branch and submit a pull request.
+4. Open a pull request.

 ## Author
 Developed by [Diego Patcheco](https://github.com/DiegoPatcheco).